mitschlagel/mitschlagel/README.md

 I'm passionate about building simple and delightful mobile applications that deliver a memorable user experience

-I work mostly with native iOS development, but dabble in React Native.
+I work mostly in native iOS development, but I'm dabbling in React Native.

 I'm also a freelance orchesta musician, drummer, and adjunct professor @ [unomaha](https://www.unomaha.edu)